EMUR/AccessoryTouchBarPackage/README.md

 <img src="https://i.imgur.com/nx15K1m.gif" width="300px"/>

-> You can use the *Email Domains* option to quickly access common domains, tapping on any of them will autocomplete you field.
+> You can use the *Email Domains* option to quickly access common domains, tapping on any of them will autocomplete your field.
 Additionally, you can easily copy/paste any text in the field by easy to access buttons.
 To go back to the main menu, you just have to swipe down and the current view will be dismissed back to main.

 </br>